12 Indoor Activities for Kids on Rainy Days - Baby Chick

 Three kids sorting garbage at home - plastic bottles, cans, glass bottles and cardboard.

-Take any random supplies you have — paper scraps, plastic buttons, glue, tape, pipe cleaners, etc. — and lay them all on the table.
+Take any random supplies you have, such as paper scraps, plastic buttons, glue, tape, pipe cleaners, and so on, and lay them all out on the table.
 Then, let your child engage in “process art.”
 This means creating art with a focus on engagement with materials and the process of creating rather than the finished product.

 1. Engage Their Senses